Năsăud

 Năsăud ([nəsəˈud]; Nassod, Nußdorf; Naszód) is a town in Bistrița-Năsăud County in Romania located in the historical region of Transylvania.
 The town administers two villages, Liviu Rebreanu (until 1958 Prislop; Priszlop) and Lușca (Szamospart).
-At the 2011 census, 93.6% of inhabitants were Romanians, 5.5% Roma, and 0.6% Hungarians.

 Geography

 The town lies on the Transylvanian Plateau, on the right bank of the Someșul Mare River.
 It is located in the central part of the county, at a distance of 24 km from the county seat, Bistrița, and 30 km from the town of Beclean.

 History

-The name Năsăud is possibly derived from the Slavic nas voda, meaning "near the water".
+The name Năsăud is possibly derived from the Slavic nas voda, meaning "near the water" or "our water".
 Another etymology is from Nußdorf (Nussdorf, "walnut tree village"), the Transylvanian Saxon name of the town during the Middle Ages.

-A former Habsburg border town known for its border regiments with panache and good schools, Năsăud saw industrial expansion during the communist era and industrial collapse after the Romanian Revolution of 1989.
+A former Habsburg border town known for its border regiments with panache and good schools, Năsăud was the stage for the assembly of 10 September 1848, when the Austrian commander Karl von Urban summoned hundreds of leaders of all 44 districts of the Principality of Transylvania to the town and proclaimed resistance against the Revolution of 1848 and the annexation of Transylvania by Hungary.

+Năsăud saw industrial expansion during the communist era and industrial collapse after the Romanian Revolution of 1989.

 Năsăud still has a few late 18th and early 19th century buildings left standing.
 Most remarkable in this regard is the local Romanian Greek Catholic church and the former military headquarters of the Habsburg era military regiment, now a museum.
 Although the town hall is located in its midst, the 19th century center of the town has been left to decay.
 Since 2012 the municipality has begun to restore the buildings in the old city center.
 The town hall saw a complete restoration and expansion in 2013.